 Pancakes and waffles are nothing like each other.

 Please don’t make waffles with pancake batter, no matter what the package says.

 This tiny country, nestled between Germany, France and the Netherlands, has given the world many culinary treats.
 Delectable beer.
 Fine chocolates.
 Les frites.
-(Nope, “French” fries didn’t originate in France)
+(No, “French” fries didn’t originate in France!!)

-On the streets of Brussels, waffles are served hot off the press.
+On the streets of Brussels, crispy Belgian waffles are served hot off the press.

 This popular food is typically served plain and occasionally with a dollop of freshly whipped cream and a smattering of berries.

 Your authentic Belgian waffle batter should contain a decent amount of sugar.
 Sugar helps to caramelize and crisp up the outside, and imparts a great flavor.
 You really shouldn’t need to add a sickly sweet syrup.

 If you are accustomed to using a mix, please note that making a true Belgian waffle will require a few extra steps.